Code-ReaQtor/NoShell/README.md

     - [ ] SCP
     - [ ] FTP
     - [ ] rsync
+- [X] Twofish password encryption/decryption
 - [ ] Jump Server (Chained Commands)

+### Known Issues

+- Flask-SocketIO supports `eventlet` but it does not work properly with `concurrent.futures`.

 ### Libraries Used